 \subsection{GNN Architecture}

-The architecture of the proposed model is shown in Fig.~\ref{fig:Architecture}.
-The netlist-derived graph is used as input to the GNN, which consists of four GENConv layers followed by a prediction head that outputs a circuit-specific performance metric.
-The GENConvs hidden layers employ a softmax-weighted combination of candidate pooling behaviors, allowing the network to adaptively emphasize either distributed or dominant interactions, depending on the local circuit context.
-Intuitively, in a stack of four GENConv layers that enable effective local-to-global aggregation across the graph, the following behavior is observed:
+The following circuit-theoretic descriptions are offered as intuition to motivate the architectural choices and results in Subsection~\ref{subsec:TL}, not as enforced constraints.
+Consequently, this work does not claim to include mechanisms imposing physical behavior, and the domain knowledge in this work is introduced explicitly through the RF-informed feature indexing of Subsection~\ref{subsec:RFInformed}, the impact of which is validated by the ablation studies in Subsection~\ref{subsec:ablation}.

-\begin{itemize} \item \textbf{First layer (1-hop neighborhood)}: A terminal aggregates signals from other terminals of the same component and from directly connected nets.
-This supports pin-level property inference (e.g., drive strength, capacitive loading). \item \textbf{Second layer (2-hop neighborhood)}: Through an additional message-passing step, the terminal receives information from adjacent components, enabling the modeling of inter-component interactions such as matching networks and load-pull behavior. \item \textbf{Third layer (3-hop neighborhood)}: At this stage, information propagates across short multi-stage paths, local feedback loops, or cascaded gain blocks.
-This captures subcircuit-level effects such as inter-stage loading, peaking networks, and first-order crosstalk. \item \textbf{Forth layer (4-hop neighborhood)}: The receptive field expands to encompass components and nets involved in longer functional chains or distributed networks, providing context for block-level behavior such as biasing or matching networks, power-supply routing, and far-end impedance in RF microstrip lines.
-At this range, the model captures system-level couplings that affect timing closure, supply-induced noise, and stability margins. \end{itemize}
+The architecture of the proposed model is shown in Figure~\ref{fig:Architecture}.
+The netlist-derived graph $G=(V,E)$ is fed to the GNN, which consists of four GENConv layers followed by linear prediction heads for each circuit performance.
+Nodes carry an initial feature vector $h_v \in \mathbb{R}^d$.
+An independent GENConv stack and head is instantiated per-output metric or FoM: \begin{itemize} \item \textbf{First layer (1-hop neighborhood)}: A terminal aggregates signals from other terminals of the same component and from directly connected nets.
+This supports transistor-level property inference (e.g., drive strength, capacitive loading). \item \textbf{Second layer (2-hop neighborhood)}: Through an additional message-passing step, the terminal receives information from adjacent components, enabling the modeling of inter-component interactions in matching networks and load. \item \textbf{Third layer (3-hop neighborhood)}: Information propagates across short multi-stage paths or local feedback loops.
+This captures mini subcircuit effects such as inter-stage loading, peaking networks, and first-order crosstalk. \item \textbf{Fourth layer (4-hop neighborhood)}: The receptive field expands to longer functional chains or distributed networks, providing context for full-subcircuit behavior such as biasing or matching networks, long cascade chains, and far-end impedance lines. \end{itemize}